AdrienFabre/CV/README.md

 ### Self-driven - Perseverant

-As a software developer, being Self-Driven and Perseverant helps me to keep my focus, to constantly learn and to solve complex problems.
+- Being Self-Driven and Perseverant helps me to keep my focus, to constantly learn and to solve complex problems.

 This strong drive enabled me to grow from studying vocational electronics and working in food processing factories, up to getting a Master in Business Engineering, leading design thinking events and collaborating with innovative entrepreneurs.

 - Feedback - Rohan Metha - from [MakeSense](https://makesense.org/en/) (open source volunteer-driven network creating design thinking events): "Adrien demonstrates a really strong work ethic.
 If he says he will do something he will go to great lengths to make sure it gets done.
 I have also found that he learns very quickly."